Hg03/biased/exampleSite/content/posts/linear_regression.md

 # Linear Regression with Gradient Descent

 ## Introduction
 Linear regression is a fundamental statistical and machine learning technique used to model the relationship between a dependent variable and one or more independent variables.
-Gradient descent is an optimization algorithm used to find the parameters (weights) that minimize the error in the model's predictions.

 ## The Linear Model
 A linear regression model with one independent variable can be represented as: